 Specific military units for emergency response

-Military Medical Detachment for Emergency Response includes personnel of three of the military hospitals of MMA: Sofia, Plovdiv and Varna and provides qualified and partly specialized medical care in crisis situation.
-There are 6 aero medical teams comprising physicians and nurses which serve a Module for Aeromedical Evacuation established by MMA together with the Air-Force Base in Krumovo supported by 1 helicopter Kougar and 1 fixed wing aircraft Spartan.
+Military Medical Detachment for Emergency Response includes personnel of three of the military hospitals of MMA: Sofia, Plovdiv and Varna and provides qualified and partly specialized medical care in a crisis situation.
+There are 6 aeromedical teams comprising physicians and nurses which serve a Module for Aeromedical Evacuation established by MMA together with the Air-Force Base in Krumovo supported by 1 helicopter Kougar and 1 fixed-wing aircraft Spartan.

-In case of mass casualty situations MMA provides:
+In the case of mass casualty situations MMA provides:

 - Temporary centre for treatment of patients with acute radiation sickness;